Dectinc/leetcode/md/Binary Tree Zigzag Level Order Traversal.md

 ### Solution

-Get the BFS traversal of the tree according to layer, reverse the list of given layers
+Get the BFS traversal of the tree according to layer, reverse the list of given layers.

 ### Code